-13.3.2 Figure 54 shows the change in travel distance due to the Preferred Option Full Build Out with mitigation, relative to the Preferred Option (1), the Full Build Out (2) and the Preferred Option to 2041 with mitigation (4).
+13.3.1 Figure 53 shows the change in travel distance due to the Preferred Option Full Build Out with mitigation, relative to the Preferred Option to 2041 (1), the Preferred Option with mitigation (4) and the Preferred Option Fully Built Out (2).

-Figure 54 Change in travel distance (PCU-km) vs. 2041 Baseline
+Figure 53 Change in travel distance (PCU-km) vs. 2041 Baseline

-- 13.3.3 The distances travelled with the full build out with mitigation are similar to those indicated by the full build out when compared to the 2041 Baseline. - In the AM Peak, travel distance is very slightly higher than seen in Model Run 2: Full Build Out.
+- 13.3.2 The distances travelled with the full build out with mitigation are similar to those indicated by the full build out when compared to the 2041 Baseline. - In the AM Peak, travel distance is very slightly higher than seen in Model Run 2: Preferred Option Fully Built Out.
 This is due to the improvements in the transport networks and the fact that less congestion on key links may encourage others to drive.
-This will need to be investigated and local mitigation introduced to prevent this. - In the Inter Peak, travel distances are slightly lower than in Model Run 2: Full Build Out. - PM Peak the levels of travel distance are lower the for full build out, this is probably due to the longer PM peak period.
+This will need to be investigated and local mitigation introduced to prevent this. - In the Inter Peak, travel distances are slightly lower than in Model Run 2: Preferred Option Fully Built Out. - PM Peak the levels of travel distance are lower the for full build out, this is probably due to the longer PM peak period.

-13.3.4 Figure 55 shows the increase in travel time due to the Preferred Option fully built out, with mitigation relative to the 2041 Baseline, as well as showing a comparison with the Preferred Option to 2041, the Preferred Option to 2041 with mitigation and the Preferred Option fully built out without mitigation.
+13.3.3 Figure 54 shows the increase in travel time due to the Preferred Option fully built out, with mitigation relative to the 2041 Baseline, as well as showing a comparison with the Preferred Option to 2041 (1), the Preferred Option with mitigation (4) and the Preferred Option fully built out without mitigation (2).